 This would make the perfect gift for a teen or adult, and the price is just around $9.50 so it won’t break the bank.

-This book will hit the shelves on December 1st, 2016 and then you can purchase this book at Amazon or your favorite book store or big box retailer.
+You can purchase this book at Amazon or your favorite book store or big box retailer.

 *I received a copy of this book for review purposes only.